mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 | Adds a favicon                                                                    | Populates icons in browser tabs and shortcuts.                              |
 | Handles 404s                                                                      | Shows a graceful error page when the user navigates to a non-existent page. |

 I used the pre-vue template to rewrite the [Zestful demo site](https://zestfuldata.com/), which was previously an Angular SPA.
-Within days of converting it to a pre-rendered app, the site [climbed to the first page of Google results](/retrospectives/2019/12/#rewriting-the-zestful-website-out-of-spite).

 The [README](https://github.com/mtlynch/pre-vue) explains how to use pre-vue, but I'll publish a detailed blog post explaining the details if there's interest.